 My dance journey, from training to performing, to teaching children and adults, and to appreciating all forms of dance, has led me to develop an understanding of the importance of movement in our lives.
-I enjoy sharing my passion for dance by writing, as well as offering movement workshops to early childhood professionals all over the country.
+I enjoy sharing my passion for dance by visiting schools and libraries, teaching, writing, and offering movement workshops to early childhood professionals all over the country.
 I feel strongly that dance, and the other arts, are not 'extras;' they are essential and transformational forces in our lives.